nodejs/node/doc/api/http2.md

 Sends a response header to the request.
 The status code is a 3-digit HTTP status code, like `404`.
 The last argument, `headers`, are the response headers.

-For compatibility with [HTTP/1](), one can give a human-readable `statusMessage` as the second argument, which will be silenty ignored and emit a warning.
+For compatibility with [HTTP/1](), a human-readable `statusMessage` may be passed as the second argument.
+However, because the `statusMessage` has no meaning within HTTP/2, the argument will have no effect and a process warning will be emitted.

 Example: